telefonicaid/fiware-glancesync/README.rst

 Security consideration
 ----------------------

-Glancesyncs does not require *root* privileges.
+GlanceSync does not require *root* privileges.
 But at this version it requires read-only access to image directory ``/var/lib/glance/images`` (or making available a copy of all these files, or at least the subset that may be synchronised, in other path and then set the option *images_path*)